jupyter-book/jupyterlab-myst/README.md

 ![](./images/stock-price.gif)

-You can also edit tasklists directly in the rendered markdown.
+You can also edit task lists directly in the rendered markdown.

 ![](./images/tasklists-in-jupyterlab.gif)